nazneenprojects/nazneenprojects/README.md

 ## <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px"> Hello

 Hi, I’m Nazneen Mulani – a passionate software engineer and tech enthusiast with over 8 years of experience building robust backend applications that drive business success in the automotive, media, and IT services industries 🚀.
-I have a strong interest in Research, Design, and Development and enjoy creating innovative solutions to complex problems.
-Beyond coding, I love writing tech content and exploring emerging technologies to stay at the forefront of innovation.
+I hold a Master of Technology (M.Tech) in Computer Science, which has further strengthened my expertise in Research, Design, and Development.
+I enjoy creating innovative solutions to complex problems, writing tech content, and exploring emerging technologies to stay at the forefront of innovation.

 ## Repos
 * [URBO - Sustainability tool for Urban Development ](https://github.com/nazneenprojects/urbo?tab=readme-ov-file)